SubnauticaNitrox/DiscordBot/README.md

 ## Features
  - Purging channels of "old" messages (configure with `/cleanup`)
  - Auto respond to user messages (configure with `/autoresponse`)
+ - Submits to a [Ntfy server](https://github.com/binwiederhier/ntfy) on a topic with same name as the Auto Response
 ### Backend features
  - Sqlite database - which is stored in `/app/data/nitroxbot.db`.
 Docker mount the `/app/data` directory somewhere on your host to reuse the database.
 Otherwise, the database is gone when the docker container is deleted and you need to reconfigure the bot again.